YaoYinYing/AnyRelay/README.md

 ## Purpose

 AnyRelay is designed following the basic principles of privacy and security, supposing that any other proxy nodes and non-open-source facilities provided by other parties are not secure enough to meet the data transfering requirements of the user.
-As the results, AnyRelay is developed utilizing the route mechanism and rules of ClashMeta/Mihomo, ensuring personal data being transferred only through the trustable relay nodes, yet still keeping the data transfering speed as fast as possible.
+As the results, AnyRelay is developed utilizing the traffic route mechanism and rules of ClashMeta/Mihomo, ensuring personal data being transferred only through the trustable relay nodes, yet still keeping the transfering speed as fast as possible.
 To achieve this goal, self-hosted or trustable relay nodes are required.

 ## Legality